yx-fan/agent-flow-framework/README.md

 ## 🧩 Execution Demo

 ![Demo](docs/assets/demo.png)
-> _Example: MCP orchestrating a full reasoning flow — from intent classification and LangGraph construction to AzureOpenAI inference and Redis state persistence._
+> _Example: The framework orchestrating a full reasoning flow — from intent classification and LangGraph construction to AzureOpenAI inference and Redis state persistence._

 ---